Leonard Kyle Dykstra

 - Born February 10, 1963 in Santa Ana, CA USA

 Selected by the Mets in the 13th round of the 1981 Amateur Draft, Dykstra was signed by scout Myron Pines.
 With the Lynchburg Mets in 1983, he hit .358, scored 132 runs, and stole 105 bases to be named the Carolina League MVP.
 Reaching the majors in 1985, he split playing time in center with Mookie Wilson as a rookie.
-The Mets won the NL East the following summer, and he was one of the club's biggest postseason stars.
-In the NLCS, he hit .304 with a game-winning homer in Game Three and a single to drive in the Series-clinching run in Game Six.
+The Mets won the NL East the following summer, 1986, and he was one of the club's biggest postseason stars.
+In the NLCS against the Houston Astros, he hit .304 with a game-winning homer in Game 3 and a single to drive in the Series-clinching run in Game 6.
 He slugged .519 and hit a pair of home runs in the World Series as New York beat the Boston Red Sox in 7 games.

 Midway through the 1989 season, Dykstra was traded to the Phillies in the deal that brought Juan Samuel to New York.
 In 1990, his first full year in Philadelphia, he hit .325, tied for the National League lead with 192 hits, paced the circuit with a .418 on-base percentage, and made the All-Star team.
-After a series of injuries slowed him for the next two seasons, he bounced back in 1993 with his finest season.
+After a series of injuries slowed him for the next two seasons, including being involved in an after-hours car crash with teammate Darren Daulton that ended both players' season in 1991, he bounced back in 1993 with his finest season.
 He hit .305 and led the NL in hits (194) and runs scored (143) while finishing second to Barry Bonds in MVP voting.
 That year, he became the first player ever to have a season with 30 stolen bases, 120 walks, and 140 runs scored, a feat which Jeff Bagwell duplicated in 1999.
 The Phillies won the pennant, and he went on to hit .348 with 4 home runs and a .913 slugging percentage in the 1993 World Series as his club fell to the Toronto Blue Jays.
 However, struggling with injuries, he never played in over 100 games again.
 His career ended in 1996 at only age 33.

 - 1983 MVP Carolina League Lynchburg Mets